When demand for hand sanitizers surged in the spring of 2020, distilleries across the country stepped up.

 “It’s the highest quality ethanol you can get,” Carroll said.
 “There’s no possible way we could spend more on base ingredients.
 It’s night and day when you compare it to other sanitizers on the market.”

-During the height of COVID’s first wave, Carroll and his father were providing the sanitizer free of charge to first responders and essential businesses.
+Carroll and his father were initially providing the sanitizer free of charge to first responders and essential businesses.
 “But we realized we were going to go broke if we kept doing that,” Carroll joked.
 Sensitive to the perceptions of price gouging, they surveyed other companies and set their prices slightly below other common sanitizers.

 “It’s funny,” Carroll said, “we use the most expensive base ingredients and also have one of the least expensive products on the market.”